Best Augers and Posthole Diggers for Rocky Soil:

 XtremepowerUS-1Person Post Hole Digger V-Type 55cc, Gas One Man Auger EPA, 2 Stroke with 4 Bit set

-However, if the 4-inch bit does not fit the bill, you can choose 6 –inches bit or higher before placing an order.
+If the 4-inch bit is not enough, you can order a 6-inch bit or larger before placing your order.

-It is powerful hence digs holes for fence posts, decks and planting with great ease.
-It features a handy throttle and control switch.
-It runs on gasoline (air-cooled and single-cylinder tank, volume 55cc, 2.3 horsepower, and 2 engine cycles).
+It is strong and can dig holes for fencing posts, decks, and planting with ease.
+The throttle and control switch are easily accessible.
+It can run on gasoline (air-cooled single-cylinder tank volume 55cc, 2.3 HP, and two engine cycles).

 XtremepowerUS-1Person Post Hole Digger V-Type 55cc is relatively affordable.
-The drill bit rotates at a speed of 170rpm and has a centrifugal clutch.
-It is one-person operated, weighs 33 pounds and is CARB/EPA-certified tool.
+The drill bit can rotate at 170 rpm and is equipped with a centrifugal clutch.
+It can be operated by one person, is 33 pounds in weight, and is CARB/EPA certified.

-Landworks Heavy-Duty Eco-friendly Electric Cordless Auger Power Head, with Lithium-Ion Battery Charger, and Steel 6×30 inches
+Landworks Heavy-Duty Eco-Friendly Electric Cordless Auger Head, with Lithium-Ion Battery Charger and Steel 6×30 Inches

-Another tool that caught our attention is an eco-friendly cordless electric auger from Landworks.
-It has an overload protector that guards against overheating and well-spaced handles for easy use.
+Landworks’ eco-friendly cordless electric auger caught our eye.
+It features an overload protector to prevent overheating and well-spaced handles that make it easy to use.

-A unique reason why we chose Seymour AUA2 auger for this review is that you can use it to bore holes measuring different sizes.
-It is very affordable and only weighs 0.16 ounces.
+The unique feature of the Seymour AUA2 auger is its ability to bore holes in different sizes.
+It’s very affordable at 0.16 ounces.

-XtremepowerUS, 2-Man 63CC 2-Stroke Planting Gas Post Hole Digger, 3HP EPA Motor Fence Digging
+XtremepowerUS 2-Man 63CC 2-Stroke Post Hole Digger Gas Post Hole Digger, 3HP EPA Motor Fence-Digging

 Dirty Hands Tools 104306 Post Hole Digger

-Its bit rotates at a speed of up to 280rpm which is impressive, not to mention easily accessible on/off thumb trigger.
-The engine for this posthole digger is rated 52cc, 2-cycle, and EPA-approved.
-Dirty Hands Tools 104306 posthole digger is affordable and weighs 28 pounds.
+The bit can rotate at speeds up to 280rpm, which is quite impressive.
+This post-hole digger’s engine is EPA-approved, 52cc, 2-cycle, and EPA-approved.
+Dirty Hands Tools 104306 is a post-hole digger that’s affordable and weighs in at 28 pounds.

 XtremepowerUS 63CC V-Type 2 Stroke Gasoline Post Hole Digger 1-Person Dig Auger